tomanistor/osprey/README.md

 #### Spambot protection

 Under Setup/"Set a Custom Honeypot Field", enter `_anti_spam_honeypot`.
 Basin will [ignore all messages that contain this specific field](https://usebasin.com/docs/features/spam-filtering).
-This will work since there is a hidden field and many spambots ignore the visibility state.
+This will work since there is a hidden field that users normally do not use, but spambots will blindly input their data.

 ![Basin Anti Spambot](https://raw.githubusercontent.com/kdevo/osprey-delight/master/images/basin-custom-honeypot.png)

+Feel free to open an issue if the protection did not work for you.

 ### Custom (S)CSS